 Types at a Glance

-In stores you’ll see water-based, silicone-based, and oil-based formulas.
-Water based lubricants are the everyday choice: they’re compatible with latex and polyisoprene condoms, rinse off with water, and feel “natural” to many users.
+In stores, you’ll see water-based, silicone-based, and oil-based formulas.
+Water-based lubricants are the everyday choice: they’re compatible with latex and polyisoprene condoms, rinse off with water, and feel “natural” to many users.

 Silicone lasts longer but can be harder to wash off and may not play nicely with some silicone toys.
 Oil-based options are long-lasting but can weaken latex condoms, which is a safety issue in vaginal or oral-to-genital sex.